jstasiak/stasiak.at/content/type-safety-and-units.rst

 ..

-    This text was originally published on `Lune Blog <https://lune.co/post/type-safety-units-and-how-not-to-crash-the-mars-climate-orbiter>`_.
+    This text was originally published on `Lune Engineering Blog <https://eng.lune.co/posts/2021/09/03/type-safety-units/>`_.

     `Lune <https://lune.co>`_, where I help fighting the climate crisis, kindly allowed me to republish it here.